-What was a single mistake made, or many mistakes made, in the foolishness of someone’s past, becomes a burden they bear forever, until the person wronged decides they have suffered enough.
+And so what was a single mistake made, or several mistakes made, in the foolishness of someone’s past, becomes a burden they bear forever, until the person wronged decides they have done enough, endured enough, suffered enough.

-As a product of their own circumstances, as we all are, these people who hurt us became who they are and, given their circumstances and beliefs, could have been no other.
+Because, as a product of their own circumstances, as we all are, these people who hurt you became who they are, and – given their circumstances and beliefs – could have been no other.
 They are who you would be if you had learned what they learned, experienced what they experienced, and lived the lives that they live.
 If you were these people, put in that same situation, having become the people they are because of the things they have seen, you would behave as they behave and think as they think.
 You would do just as they have done.
 You would do the exact same thing.